|Period:||Semester 1 / 2, Block II, IV||Hours of study:||38:00 hrs|

 - No Honours Class

-- All 60 ec of the first-year in Psychology obtained.
+- All 60 ec of the first-year in Psychology have been obtained.

-- Students are strongly advised to first follow the Developmental Psychopathology course.
+- Students are strongly encouraged to have completed the Developmental Psychopathology course.

 School psychologists are becoming increasingly important in a wide variety of settings, not only in schools.
-Through their unique expertise in mental health, learning, behavior and education they help children and youth succeed academically, socially, emotionally, and behaviorally.
-School psychologists work closely with families, teachers, school teams and other professionals to support the students´ ability to learn and to advise teachers , by creating a safe and supportive learning environment.
+Through their unique expertise in mental health, learning, behaviour and education they help children and youth succeed academically, socially, emotionally, and behaviourally.
+School psychologists work closely with families, teachers, school teams and other professionals to support the students´ ability to learn and to advise teachers on how to create a safe and supportive learning environment.

-In this specialisation course students will study the development of scholastic abilities and cognition such as reading, math, thinking, problem-solving, metacognition, memory, creativity and executive functions.
+In this specialisation course, students will study the development of scholastic abilities and cognition such as reading, math, reasoning, problem-solving, memory, creativity and executive functions.
 Students also study motivation and intelligence.
-The focus of this course lies on the normal cognitive development of children and adolescents within a school context , but important preschool developments (e.g., conceptual and language development) will also be considered.
-Further, the course also touches on subjects such as learning disabilities and the developing brain, setting the stage for a successful entry to several courses within the Master’s programme in School Psychology, such as Educational Neuroscience.
+This course focuses on typical cognitive development of children and adolescents within a school context , but important preschool developments (e.g., conceptual and language development) will also be considered.
+Furthermore, the course touches on subjects such as learning disabilities and the developing brain, to set the stage for a successful entry to several courses within the Master’s programme in School Psychology, such as Educational Neuroscience.

 Upon completion of this course, students will: